-This adult was crossing a road one morning at the eastern edge of San Diego County when I startled it
+This adult was crossing a sandy road one morning at the eastern edge of San Diego County.
+It was surprised to see me and

-and it made a quick U-turn and crawled back into a bush, leaving me a good look at the tracks it made.
+made a quick U-turn then crawled into a bush, leaving me a good look at the tracks it made in the sand.

 Southern Pacific Rattlesnakes that are almost entirely dark in color such as these occur around Southern California but they seem to be prevalent around Idyllwyld on Mount San Jacinto.